 You can set up NPS pop-ups in your product or on your website, those that are promoters and give amazing reviews are who you should reach out to.
 If they’ve had a great experience, they will recommend you.
 And they will appreciate your gesture of acknowledgment.

 A recent Luoma study showed 64.5% companies are already using NPS, and 43.6% are measuring CSAT.
-Usersnap offers a fully customizable and easy to integrate CX and feedback tool, get a free demo and start your free trial today.
+Usersnap offers a fully customizable and easy to integrate customer feedback tool, get a free demo and start your free trial today.

 3. Create a Feedback Loop